Love raspberry muffins? Then bake a batch of these Raspberry Yogurt Muffins. They’re super easy to make!

-Even if you don’t have any of these health problems, yogurt and raspberries make for a delicious raspberry yogurt muffins that you can enjoy for breakfast, a snack, or even dessert!
+Even if you don’t have any of these health problems, I just know that yogurt and raspberries make for delicious raspberry muffins that you can enjoy for a snack or even dessert!

 You should also check out his book The Best Things You Can Eat: For Everything from Aches to Zzzz, the Definitive Guide to the Nutrition-Packed Foods that Energize, Heal, and Help You Look Great for more healthy recipes and tips on living a healthy lifestyle.

 No need to thaw the raspberries for this super healthy muffin recipe.
 Just add the frozen raspberries straight from the freezer and mix them into the batter.

 I love Bob's Red Mill Decorative Sugar and sometimes combine it with colored sugar for a fun look in my baking!

-- If you’re looking for a gluten free muffin recipe, substitute the wheat flour with an all purpose gluten free baking mix.
-Baked this way, Easy & Healthy Raspberry Yogurt Muffins made with would make a healthy gluten free snack!
+Baked this way, these Raspberry Yogurt Muffins made with would make a healthy gluten free snack!

 Increase the protein: Greek yogurt is higher in calories than yogurt, but it’s also higher in protein.
 That’s a win-win in my book!